 - Families of Freedom Scholarships are available for postsecondary study only.
 The Families of Freedom Scholarship Fund does not provide scholarships for elementary or secondary school.

-- Families of Freedom Scholarship recipients may receive scholarship awards for up to four years, or the equivalent if attendance is part-time, depending on total funding available.
+- Families of Freedom Scholarship recipients may receive need-based scholarship awards for up to four years, or the equivalent if attendance is part-time, depending on total funding available.

 - Eligibility for scholarship assistance is always based on financial need, as calculated by our financial need formula.
-Funds are available for undergraduate study.

 - Although conditions may change over time, including the percentage of financial need covered, retroactive payments will not be made from the Fund to past recipients.